20 fun things to do in London this September – with kids!

 Website

-Where: The British Museum; nearest tube Tottenham Court Road, Holborn, Russell Square, Goodge Street
+Where: The British Museum, nearest underground nearest tube Tottenham Court Road, Holborn, Russell Square, Goodge Street

-2 thoughts on “20 fun things to do in London this September – with kids!”
+2 thoughts on “23 fun things to do in London in September”

 1. These all sound like amazing activities to do with little ones.
 Too bad we are on the other side of the pond!
 Thanks for sharing!